anr-bmbf-pivot/draft-lenders-dns-cns/draft-lenders-dns-cns.md

 # Security Considerations

-In the case when DNS clients act themselves as DNS servers, resolving CNAME and PTR records at the upstream DNS server may lead to the DNS client forwarding incorrect DNS information to its clients.
+In the case when DNS clients act as DNS servers, resolving CNAME and PTR records at the upstream DNS server may lead to incorrect DNS information forwarded by the client.
 As such, this document prohibits the distribution of such information in {{sec:node-considerations}}

 TODO more security